ReactTraining/react-point/README.md

 ## Usage

-Just render a `<PointTarget>` component and give it an `onPoint` function to call whenever the user clicks or taps it.
+Just render a `<PointTarget>` component and give it an `onPoint` function to call whenever the user clicks or taps the element.

 ```js
 import React from 'react'